 □ 1.5.1 A documented procedure to review and document the obligations, restrictions and rights granted by each Identified License.

-To ensure a process exists for reviewing and identifying the license obligations for each Identified License for the various use cases an organization may encounter.
+To ensure a process exists for reviewing and identifying the license obligations for each Identified License for the various use cases an organization may encounter (as discussed in requirement 3.2).

 2.0 Relevant Tasks Defined and Supported